NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Corpse Stitcher.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill.
-You gain your choice of either the [[Feats/Risky Surgery|Risky Surgery]] or [[Feats/Stitch Flesh|Stitch Flesh]] skill feats.
+You gain your choice of either the [[Risky Surgery|Risky Surgery]] or [[Stitch Flesh|Stitch Flesh]] skill feats.
 You're also trained in Zombie Lore.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*